bobbyluig/eclipse/docs/src/tutorial.md

 # Movement

+We want to translate user inputs of rotational motion ($rad / sec$) and forward motion ($cm / sec$) to physical robot motion.
+The first challenge is to use $d\theta$, the amount of rotation per cycle, and $dv$, the amount of forward motion per cycle, to generate proper gaits.
+The second challenge is to perform various gait optimizations to ensure that the robot walks smoothly.

 ### Vectors

 My friend Alastair MacMillan came up with this amazing idea one day that basically made complex motion possible.
 For a moment, pretend that the robot is just a rectangle.